ct-clmsn/nim-sos/README.md

 ## Symmetric Block

 The `SymmetricBlock` macro detects symmetric array and symmetric scalar types during compilation and exposes them to OpenSHMEM.
-The `SymmetricBlock` macro is a *one-stop-shop* for most users.
+The `SymmetricBlock` macro is a *one-stop-shop* users.
+Use of the `SymmetricBlock` is mandatory, the macro finds all symmetric types in a user's program, exposes them to OpenSHMEM, initializes and finalizes OpenSHMEM.

 ```
 SymmetricBlock: